micael-w/angular-final-project/README.md

 `npm install -g mongodb` in /api to install mongoDB

-to install MongoDB, or install it according to the instructions here depending on your operating system:
+or install it according to the instructions here depending on your operating system:

 https://docs.mongodb.com/manual/administration/install-community/